-- Abnormality in the arteries – the majority of the hypertensive have some particular abnormality in the arteries.
-The abnormalities are arterial stiffness (lack of elasticity) and narrowing.
-Narrowing or stiffening of arteries leads to rise in blood pressure.
+- Abnormality in the arteries – the majority of the hypertensive have some particular defect in the arteries.
+The abnormalities are arterial stiffness (lack of elasticity) and narrow.
+Narrowing or stiffening of arteries leads to rising in blood pressure.
 Narrowing of arteries is due to aging and other health conditions such as diabetes, cholesterol, etc.

-- Blood volume increase or forceful heart beating - more than normal volume of blood, heart beating faster, or forcefully than it should be, leads to elevated blood pressure.
+- Blood volume increase or forceful heart beating - That is more than the average volume of blood and heart beating forcibly leads to elevated blood pressure.

 - Genetic disorders - approximately about 30 % of essential hypertension are due to hereditary, mostly affecting the hormones of the adrenal gland may cause hypertension.

-- Sensitive individuals - Stressful life leads to increasing activity of the sympathetic nervous system, causing a rise in norepinephrine release.
-It leads to increase in cardiac output, thus rise in blood pressure.
+- Sensitive individuals - Stressful life leads to increased activity of the sympathetic nervous system, causing a rise in norepinephrine release.
+It leads to an increase in cardiac output, thus rise in blood pressure.

 According to Ayurveda, impaired digestion leads to accumulation of ama (toxins) in the system preventing normal blood flow, which leads to the high blood pressure.